goharbor/harbor/docs/user_guide.md

 	Under this authentication mode, users whose credentials are stored in an external LDAP or AD server can log in to Harbor directly.

 	When an LDAP/AD user logs in by *username* and *password*, Harbor binds to the LDAP/AD server with the **"LDAP Search DN"** and **"LDAP Search Password"** described in [installation guide](installation_guide.md).
 If it succeeded, Harbor looks up the user under the LDAP entry **"LDAP Base DN"** including substree.
 The attribute (such as uid, cn) specified by **"LDAP UID"** is used to match a user with the *username*.
 If a match is found, the user's *password* is verified by a bind request to the LDAP/AD server.
+Uncheck **"LDAP Verify Cert"** if the LDAP/AD server uses a self-signed or an untrusted certificate.

-	Self-registration, changing password and resetting password are not supported under LDAP/AD authentication mode because the users are managed by LDAP or AD.
+	Self-registration, deleting user, changing password and resetting password are not supported under LDAP/AD authentication mode because the users are managed by LDAP or AD.

 ## Managing projects
 A project in Harbor contains all repositories of an application.
 No images can be pushed to Harbor before the project is created.
 RBAC is applied to a project.
 There are two types of projects in Harbor: